boppreh/minetesting/README.md

 Because the robots answer to regular chat commands, the Python client is able to login and say commands to the robot, giving a remote interface to control it.

+`controller.py` is used as the glue between Scratch and the Minetest bot, creating an HTTP server and forwarding commands.